gitel21/gitel21/README.md

 - 👋 Hi, I’m @gitel21
 - 👀 I’m interested in programming.
 - 🌱 I’m currently learning both front-end and back-end web development.
-- 💞️ I’m looking to collaborate on any interesting projects.
+- 💞️ I’m looking to collaborate on any interesting project.
 - 📫 Feel free to reach out.

 <!---